-- Verify IDP: Click this button to open a browser window, log in, test the IDP configuration, and set the Default Gallery Administrator.
+- Verify IDP: Select this button to open a browser window, log in, test the IDP configuration, and set the default Gallery administrator.

-- Default Gallery Administrator: A Gallery Administrator account must be created to administer the site (manage users, workflows, and more).
-If the Gallery is enabled in the System Settings > Environment > Set Up screen, the Default Gallery Administrator is a required field.
-See Environment.
+A Gallery administrator account has to be created to administer the site (manage users, workflows, and more).
+The Default Gallery Administrator is a required field.

-- If using Integrated Windows authentication, enter the user account (ex.
-Domain\Username).
+- If you use Integrated Windows authentication, enter the user account in this format: domain\username.

-- If using SAML authentication, click Verify IDP to test the IDP configuration and populate the field with IDP credentials.
+- If you use SAML authentication, select Verify IDP to test the IDP configuration and populate the field with IDP credentials.

-The SMTP screen includes configuration options for enabling SMTP.
-If the Gallery is enabled on the Setup screen, the information on the SMTP page is required so that the server can send email notifications for various events such as registering your Gallery account, changing your password, or sharing a workflow.
+The SMTP screen has configuration options for enabling SMTP.
+The information on the SMTP page is required for Server to send email notifications for various events, such as registering your Gallery account, changing your password, or sharing a workflow.

-- In From Email, type the email address from which emails are to be sent.
+- Enter the email address from which you want emails to be sent in From Email.

-- Type the email service host name in Host.
+- Enter the email service hostname in Host.

-- Type a username and password in Username and Password, if the SMTP server configuration requires it.
+- Enter a username and password in Username and Password, if the SMTP server configuration requires it.

-- Click Test.
-If the test is successful, an email is sent to the email address in From Email.
+- Select Test to send a test email to the email address in From Email.

 Deselect Enable SMTP to complete the Server setup without enabling SMTP.
-Email notifications from the Gallery will be disabled until SMTP settings are configured.
+Email notifications from the Gallery are disabled until SMTP settings are configured.